dxe/dxesf-docs/docs/index.md

 ### 6.3.
 Meetings

-The SF Bay Core will hold regular meetings every Monday morning from 9am to 12pm, unless ordered otherwise by the SF Bay Core.
+The SF Bay Core will hold regular meetings every Monday morning from 9 a.m. to 12 p.m., unless ordered otherwise by the SF Bay Core.
 Special meetings of the SF Bay Core may be called by the Lead Organizer and must be called upon the written request of 2 Core Members.

 Meetings are normally open to the public, but advanced request is required.